jainrachit1008/Random_Number_Generator/README.md

 # Random Number Generator using Linear Congruential Generator

-Created a pseudo random number generator and then tested it using a Monte Carlo method by calculating the number of randomly generated points on a Cirlce inscribed within a swuare with the same length and diameter repectively.
+Created a pseudo random number generator and then tested it using a Monte Carlo method by calculating the number of randomly generated points on a circle inscribed within a square with the same length and diameter repectively.

+File order:
+generator
+points
+MCTest